deezombiedude612/wp-labs/src/lab04.md

 Use a **separate JavaScript file** to contain the JavaScript code for this functionality.

+!!! tip How to Link Separate JavaScript Files

+    To link another JavaScript file for use with your HTML page, you'll still need the `<script>` tags, but now with a `src` attribute added to it:

+    ```html
+    <script src="script.js"></script>
+    ```

+    The given line looks for a JavaScript file named `script.js` to include together with your HTML file.
+    All rules pertaining to locating JavaScript files in subfolders or the parent folders work the same way as how it is for CSS and image files.

 ### Task 4

 Create an empty HTML file containing the following in the `<body>` section: